NFYK18005U Complex Physics

 MSc Programme in Physics with a minor subject

-The topics that will be covered are: Phase transitions, Ising model, critical phenomena, Monte Carlo simulations, Percolation, Networks, interfaces, agent-based models, self organization, scale free phenomena, game theory, econophysics and models of social systems.
+The topics that will be covered are: Phase transitions, Ising model, critical phenomena, Monte Carlo simulations, Percolation, Self organization, Networks, Epidemic models, scale free phenomena, and econophysics.

-How to describe and analyze non-linear systems and systems with many components in terms of equations and algorithms.
+How to model and analyse systems with many components in terms of equations and computer programs.

-Write computer models of systems with many interacting parts, including Monte-Carlo simulations, interfaces, networks, and cellular automata.
+Write computer models of systems with many interacting parts, including Monte-Carlo simulations, percolation, networks, stochastic dynamical systems, and models of disease spreading.

-Implement agent based models to describe self-organized dynamics of structures, for example within network theory and systems that behave similar across a wide range of scales.
+Implement models to describe self-organized dynamics of structures, for example within network theoryand systems that behave similar across a wide range of scales.

 The course will provide the students with tools from physics that have application in a range of fields within and beyond physics.